AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 [^71]: DM: Henry Hart Milman. *The History of Christianity*...
 1867, pg.
     209.

-[^72]: The Emperor Maximin in one of his edicts says that "Almost all
+[^72]: JW: The Emperor Maximin in one of his edicts says that "Almost
-    had abandoned the worship of their ancestors for the new faith."
+    all had abandoned the worship of their ancestors for the new faith."

 [^73]: DM: Not a direct quote, but appears to be from Justin Martyr's
     *Dialogue with Trypho the Jew*.
 See Henry Brown's book of the same